 Don’t panic – it’s normal and most of us get it to some degree.
 Parental amnesia is the process through which we gradually forget all the unbearably difficult parenting moments we thought we would never get through.

 Remember the feeling of having to drag your weary body out of bed for the FOURTH time in one night to attend to your crying baby?
 The cracked nipples?
 The inexplicable tears that came when you least expected it?
-The days when you desperately needed to chat with a friend but you couldn’t even muster the strength to pick up the phone let alone get dressed and go to a café?
+The days when you desperately needed to chat with a friend but you couldn’t even muster the strength to pick up the phone, let alone get dressed and go to a café?
 Seems it wasn’t all smiles and snuggles after all …

 It’s evolution, baby

 There’s a reason our brains conveniently forget all the horrible bits.
-If we remembered them vividly, we would never have children again and humanity would go extinct.
+If we remembered them vividly, we would never have children again and humanity would become extinct.
 So, the jagged edges soften over time in our minds and we suddenly find ourselves screaming, “I CAN’T DOOO THIIIIS!” in the maternity ward all over again.

 These selective holes in our memory don’t just apply to parenting.
 Researchers have been studying why negative memories fade faster than good ones since the 1930s.
 They call it Fading Affect Bias (FAB) and it appears to occur across all cultures.
 Psychologists believe it helps keep humans positive, happy and resilient.